Course Reserves - Faculty

 E-Reserves: Electronic Reserve readings continue to be facilitated by the Reserve staff through our online form.
 If hosting readings on Canvas allows greater access by your students, we encourage you to do so.
 The University's Policy 7-013 regarding copyrighted works can guide your activities.

 Consultations: If you would like to meet with the Reserve team to discuss how Open Reserves can best serve your class needs, please contact us by phone or email to schedule a consultation.

 Personal copies: We no longer accept personal copies for the Open Reserve collection.
 The Reserve staff will purchase any items previously available as personal copies to ensure our Open Reserve collection contains all needed materials.
 If you have materials you wish to be made available to your students through Reserve, you may donate them to the library for Reserve.
 At the end of the reserve period, the items will remain the property of the Marriott Library and may be circulated or sold.

-Processing: Submit requests to Reserve at least six weeks in advance of the semester to ensure that the material will be available to your students on the first day of classes.
+Processing: Submit requests at least four weeks in advance of the semester to ensure that the material will be available to your students on the first day of classes.
+All requests must be submitted via the online form.
 Content cannot be removed in order to post additional content from the same source.
 Class textbooks will be purchased for Reserve at your request.
-Media (DVD, VHS, CD) can be placed on Reserve.
+Media (DVD, VHS, CD) can also be placed on Reserve.

 Copyright: In Accordance with University of Utah Policy 7-013 "Copying of Copyrighted Works," reserve requests must be made through the library's online form.
-The online form will provide fair use questions which must be answered for book chapters and works the library does not own a copy of.
-Faculty must resubmit fair use evaluations annually.
+The online form will provide the required Fair Use Questions for electronic citations.
+Faculty must resubmit the online form and associated Fair Use Evaluations for each semester an e-reserve should be accessible.
 Electronic Reserve scanning requests must include the citation and copyright information.
 Items of unknown origin cannot be scanned for electronic reserve.

 - Course Reserve lists are updated every 24 hours.